LB767/OpenShade/README.md

 Yes.
 The file format is the same, for now.
 But bear in mind that not all tweaks may work correctly since OpenShade is based on an older version of PTA.

+- The program does not launch

+Make sure you have Microsoft .Net Framework 4.5.2 or later installed on your machine.